gitsome/HumanIntuitionChallenge/README.md

 ## Run Machine Learning

+This code was written using Python 2.7.12.
+You will need to have that installed as well as the version of TensorFlow that supports that version of Python.

 There are several neural networks that can be trained using the data exported from the previous steps above

 ### Single Hidden Layer